-Recovery from a heart attack doesn’t happen immediately after leaving the hospital.
+Recovery after a heart attack doesn’t happen immediately after leaving the hospital.
 Depending on the severity, it may take a few weeks to a few months to fully recover.
 While rest is important after a heart attack, it is also important for heart attack survivors to get more physical activity than they did before.

 A big part of recovery can be to implement lifestyle changes that may take time.
 If you or a loved one has recently experienced a heart attack be sure to allow yourself time to recover and don’t put pressure on yourself to bounce back overnight.

 Cardiac rehabilitation programs are extremely important after a heart attack.
 Banner Health offers medically supervised rehabilitation programs to help improve your health.
 These treatments may include lifestyle changes, education and counseling and exercise training.
 You can participate in these programs at a Banner Health hospital or with the help of a healthcare professional.